kyma-project/kyma/docs/03-tutorials/03-set-up-idp.md

 kubectl get clusterrolebinding {BINDING_NAME}
 ```

-To bind a group of users to the **kyma-admin** Cluster Role, run this command:
+To bind a group of users to the **kyma-admin** ClusterRole, run this command:

 ```
 kubectl create clusterrolebinding {BINDING_NAME} --clusterrole=kyma-admin --group={GROUPNAME}